Detailed Explanation of Component Decorator Identifiers

 }

-// Set enumSource to a string, indicating that the property with this name is used as the dropdown data source.
+// Set enumSource to a string, indicating that the property with that name will be used as the dropdown data source.

 @property({ type: String, enumSource: "itemsProvider" })